ArcBlock/forge-docs/src/sdk/javascript.md

 # Javascript SDK

-If you are a developer from traditional web development, please checkout [general concepts] first.
+If you are a developer from traditional web development and not familiar with blockchain, please checkout [general concepts](../intro/concepts.md) first.

-Forge Javascript SDK provides basic capability for developers to do the following things:
+Forge Javascript SDK makes it very easy for developers to building applications on forge framework:

-- Read/Write on-chain data through graphql endpoint: [GraphQLClient]() and grpc endpoint
-- Create and manipulate wallets using just javascript: [mcrypto](), [forge-wallet]()
+- Create and manipulate wallets using just javascript: [@arcblock/mcrypto](/forge/sdks/javascript/latest/module-@arcblock_mcrypto.html), [@arcblock/forge-wallet](/forge/sdks/javascript/latest/module-@arcblock_forge-wallet.html)
+- Read/Write on-chain data through [GraphQLClient](/forge/sdks/javascript/latest/GraphQLClient.html) and [GRpcClient](/forge/sdks/javascript/latest/GRpcClient.html)
-- Derive/validate DID that are used widely in different forge framework components: [did], [did-auth], [did-util]
+- Derive/validate DID that are used widely in different forge framework components: [@arcblock/did](/forge/sdks/javascript/latest/module-@arcblock_did.html), [@arcblock/did-util](/forge/sdks/javascript/latest/module-@arcblock_did-util.html)
-- Assemble/encode/sign a transaction that can be sent to any forge powered blockchain: [mcrypto]
+- Assemble/encode/sign a transaction that can be sent to any forge powered blockchain

-Next, let's walk through the basic steps to write a simple javascript program that do the following things:
+Now, let's walk through the step-by-step guide to write a simple javascript program that may take a developer days or weeks to accomplish on other blockchain platforms:

-1. Create 2 accounts (`Alice` and `Bob`) on forge powered blockchain, which you can get up and running easily with [forge-cli];
+1. Create 2 user accounts (`Alice` and `Bob`) on forge powered blockchain, which you can get up and running easily with [forge-cli](../tools/forge_cli.md);
-2. Get 25 free tokens(TBA) to the newly created account
+2. Get 25 free tokens for the newly created account
-3. Transfer 5 token from `Alice` to `Bob`
+3. Transfer 5 token from `Alice` to `Bob`, inspect the balance
-4. Create an asset(non-fungible token) for `Bob` that can be sold to `Alice` for 10 token
-5. Let `Alice` make an exchange of 10 token with `Bob` for the asset

 The whole process covers most of the tasks that a typical web application will do, such as: